 Domestic Policy Activity

 Corporations seem to be the biggest benefactor of the legislation, which attempts to bring U.S. tax rates in line with our trading partners around the world.
 The new law decreased marginal rates, increased income brackets and provided for a larger standard deduction, which could result in lower average federal rates for many individual tax payers.

 Central Bank Activity, Rates and Inflation

-To repeat from last quarter’s note, in the shadow of strong financial market performance lays a sense of concern that some unpredictable policy situation could cause systematic problems.
+To repeat from last quarter’s note, in the shadow of strong financial market performance lies a sense of concern that some unpredictable policy situation could cause systematic problems.
 These concerns are primarily focused on foreign relations and trade policy where relationships are complicated, delicate, and sometimes tenuous.
-Investors should remain vigilant of these developments that could derail other economically positive policies.

 Yes, I would like to receive River Wealth's Currents Newsletter